 I calm myself down looking at some Marvel artwork masterpieces, incredible sets from the upcoming Thor: Ragnarok, a couple of Ironman Costumes…

 And bits and bobs from Guardians of the Galaxy… including a life-sized Groot.

 But just as my blood pressure returns to normal, I spot the The Eye of Agamotto dangling ever casually over the costume worn by the thinking woman’s sex symbol/superhero, Benedict Cumberbatch, as Dr Strange.
 I have to physically restrain myself from licking it.

 I’m sunk.
 But, you know what Brisbane?
 It’s not me, it’s YOU!
 All your cool, cultural cleverness is too much for me to take.

-So, if you’ll excuse me, I have to go back to the comfort of my spacious suite at the sophisticated Rydges South Bank. looking as it does over your sparkling river and super-sized Wheel, so I can focus my energy on perusing the real estate section of The Courier Mail to find out how much its going to cost me to move here.
+So, if you’ll excuse me, I have to go back to the comfort of my spacious suite at the lovely Rydges South Bank, looking as it does over your sparkling river and super-sized Wheel, so I can focus my energy on perusing the real estate section of The Courier Mail to find out how much its going to cost me to move here.

 Disclosure: I was hosted by the beautiful people at #visitsouthbank but, as always, all opinions, gorging, perving and superhero licking are my own.